Eye dazzling tribal rug from the Shiraz region of Southwest Iran. Signed by the weaver.

 The carpet showcases moderate tribal abrash (variegation in colors due to changes in the wool dye batch) — in the dark field.
 This technique creates a painterly effect.

-Thick soft natural wool pile.
+Natural wool pile.
 No holes or weakened areas.
 Originating in a nomadic tradition, these rugs are more supple than many village rugs that use cotton for the structure.

 Woven from 100% natural wool — including the warp and weft.